-The Plan's investments are stated at fair value.
+The Plan's investments are stated at fair value, with the exception of the Prudential Stable Value Fund ("Stable Value Fund"), a guaranteed income fund, which is stated at contract value.
 The fair value of a financial instrument is the amount that would be received upon sale of an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 Quoted market prices are used to value investments in equity securities.
 Shares held in mutual funds are valued at the net asset value of shares held by the Plan at year-end based on closing prices as of the last business day of each period presented.
+The Stable Value Fund is fully benefit-responsive and therefore, contract value is the relevant measurement.
+Contract value represents contributions made under the contract, plus earnings, less participant withdrawals and administrative expenses.

-Purchases and sales of securities are recorded on a trade-date basis (generally the date on which the security trade occurs).
+Purchases and sales of securities are recorded on a trade-date basis (the date on which the security trade occurs).
 Interest income is recorded on the accrual basis.
-Dividends are recorded on the ex-dividend date (generally, the date on which a stockholder must hold a security in order to be entitled to receive a dividend).
-Net appreciation or depreciation in fair value of investments consists of realized gains and losses and unrealized appreciation or depreciation is calculated using the average cost method.
+Dividends are recorded on the ex-dividend date (the date on which a stockholder must hold a security in order to be entitled to receive a dividend).
+Net appreciation or depreciation in fair value of investments consists of realized gains and losses and unrealized appreciation or depreciation in investments.
+Realized gains and losses are calculated using the average cost method.
 Unrealized appreciation or depreciation is calculated as the difference between the fair value of investments at the end of the Plan year and their fair value at the beginning of the Plan year, or acquisition cost if acquired during the Plan year.
 Capital gain distributions from the Plan's investments are included in dividend income.